-Born 80 years ago today, Nina Simone became a musical legend with her great talent and wide range.
-Today, we remember how very much she was capable of.
-Written by Linnea Crowther.
-Originally published April 2012.
+Born Feb.
+21, 1933, 80 years ago today, Nina Simone became a musical legend with her great talent and wide range.
+Today we remember how very much she was capable of.
+(Getty Images / Redferns / David Redfern)

-Nina Simone's voice was like no other.
+Nina Simone had a voice like no other.
 Her rich, low tenor was rare among women – we usually expect high and light tones from female singers – but Simone made her low range soar.
 And she was more than a singer: she was also a classically-trained pianist, using both skills in her marvelous recordings.

-The superstar of jazz and blues, gospel and folk died nine years ago today.
+The superstar of jazz and blues, gospel and folk died April 21, 2003.
 In tribute to Simone's fantastic range as a performer, we're showcasing the wide variety of music she played.

 Jazzy rock – a great piano-driven version of "Ain't Got No… I've Got Life" from the musical Hair.